-6.6 Million File For Unemployment, Another Dismal Record
+A Dismal Record: Nearly 10 Million Filed For Unemployment In Last 2 Weeks

 The number of new people claiming unemployment benefits totaled a staggering 6.648 million last week — doubling the record set a week earlier, the Labor Department said Thursday.

 In the prior week, ending March 21, a revised 3.307 million initial claims were filed.
 But analysts said even that lofty number was low because many states' employment websites were overwhelmed, making it difficult for applicants to get through.
+A year earlier, the weekly total was just 211,000.

 Loading...